 The Japanese have long led the market in used car exports.
 Making Japanese reconditioned cars a coveted item in developing economies.
 Japan boasts a great system for recycling materials as well as entire cars.
 Which can be exported abroad and cost drastically less than brand new cars.

 Consumer Demand Shift

 A significant change has been noticed in consumer’s dependency on brand names.
 Gone are the days of coveting cars of a particular brand.
 This is the main reason behind the decline in the new luxury car market.
-There is also a willingness to spend on cars that provide value for money, have a sophisticated infotainment system, and more sophisticated gadgets at a fair price.
+There is also a willingness to spend on cars that provide value for money and have a sophisticated infotainment system.
+Also, more sophisticated gadgets at a fair price.

-Used cars are to be exported in the current year due to the fact that consumers simply cannot afford the luxury of brand new vehicles in most economies of the world.
+Used cars are to be exported in the current year.
+Due to the fact that consumers cannot afford the luxury of brand new vehicles in most economies of the world.
 Hence, 2015 is the most opportune year for reconditioned and used car dealing.

-The main takeaway from this analysis of export markets rests in the fact that there are numerous opportunities abroad to sell either new or used cars.
-As such, an exporter who is not exporting large volumes of vehicles, such as a major car manufacturer, has a bit more latitude in selecting a market.
+The main takeaway from this analysis of export markets is that there are numerous opportunities abroad to sell new/used cars.
+As such, an exporter who is not exporting large volumes of vehicles.
+Such as a major car manufacturer, has a bit more latitude in selecting a market.
 This flexibility allows them the chance to pick and choose which market suits their strategy.